Shippable/docs/sources/deploy/gke-multiple-containers.md

 ## Unmanaged Deployments

-In an unmanaged scenario, you'll be using a runCLI job with an GKE cliConfig [as described in the unmanaged section of our basic scenario](./gke#unmanaged-deployments).
+In an unmanaged scenario, you'll be using a runSh job with an GKE cliConfig [as described in the unmanaged section of our basic scenario](./gke#unmanaged-deployments).

 For unamanged jobs, the deployment workflow is under your control, but here is a description of how shippable treats different scenarios in the managed jobs.
-You can duplicate this functionlity in your own scripts and even discover ways of improving the logic.
+You can duplicate this functionality in your own scripts and even discover ways of improving the logic.

 two manifests into a single deploy job: